-- Provide information to support recommendations for individual help and inclusive classroom practice. - Determine whether the student may qualify for Access Arrangements and other reasonable adjustments.
+- Provide information to support recommendations for individual help and inclusive classroom practice. - Determine whether the student may qualify for Exam Access Arrangements and other reasonable adjustments.

-For students who are under-18 the outcome of the assessment or screening test will be reported to parents if a learning difficulty is suspected or as soon as the college identifies that a pupil may have SEND (special educational needs).
+For students who are under-18 the outcome of the assessment or screening test will be reported to parents if a learning difficulty is suspected or as soon as the college identifies that a pupil may have SEND (special educational needs or disabilities).
 If the student is over -18 the student's consent is required before the outcome is communicated to the student's parents.

 If a learning difficulty is suspected, the college will recommend the next steps recognised as being best suited to the student's needs.
 This may require a referral to an outside agency.
-If appropriate this may be followed by a period of extra support teaching within the student's school.
+If appropriate this may be followed by a period of extra support teaching within the schools.

-Once a student is identified as having ALS needs an alert is raised in the student's Shackleton page and this directs the student's teachers to the additional information of which they need to be aware, to inform the way in which they manage that student's learning in their classes.
+Once a student is identified as potentially having learning support needs, they are assessed by the Learning Support Coordinator.
+Following this assessment, an Individual Education Plan (IEP) is created to outline their specific needs and support strategies.
+This directs the student's teachers to the additional information of which they need to be aware, to inform the way in which they manage that student's learning in their classes.